kshardha/cicdnewman/README.md

     </p></details><p/>

-* Create your api request to function one.
+* Create your API request to function one.
-  * Create a get request to function one using your environment variable, i.e. {{apigw-root}}/one
+  * Create a get request to function one using your environment variable, i.e., {{apigw-root}}/one
-  * Make sure to select the created environment configuration (PostmanNewmanEnvironmnet) from the environment drop down - see screen shots.
+  * Make sure to select the created environment configuration (PostmanNewmanEnvironmnet) from the environment drop down - see screenshots.
   * You can execute this call now by pressing Send (blue button) and observe the response from API Gateway